| | Most

 each piece of furniture with his name.
 Both Script Branded Signatures

 and Block Branded Signatures may be found.
+Unlike

 Nutting's Picture Market, which targeted lower and middle class